-Since Nolte State Park is a Washington State Park you need to have a Discover Pass (You can buy one -> here or on site), I always buy a yearly because it pays itself off after three days or visits.
+Since Nolte State Park is a Washington State Park you need to have a Discover Pass (You can buy one -> here or on-site), I always buy a year pass because it pays itself off after three days or visits.
 My kids love to be in the water so we always looking for new places to go and kayak especially since they have their own little kayak.
-Add in some pool floaties from the dollar store and they are happy playing for hours!!
+Add in some pool floaties from the dollar store and they are happily playing for hours!!

 What To See And Do At Nolte State Park:

 Now Kylie had googled the state park before we headed out and kept calling it Deep Lake.
 I looked as well and the lake is called Deep Lake and it was a resort before it was donated in 1970 by the Nolte family to Washington Parks.
 Since Nolte State Park doesn’t allow motorized boats it is perfect for kids to kayak and swim in as well.

 Now, this was easy to get to go as well, this was less than an hour’s drive from our home in Puyallup to get to.
 The state park is easy to get to from Hwy 167 in Washington.
 Since we got there early parking was a breeze but if you get there later the day-use parking gets closed, while there is street parking it isn’t safe for families to easily cross.

 Walking And Bike Trail At Nolte State Park:

 There is a trail that is 1.4 miles that circles the whole lake.
 You can bike, run, or walk on the trail very easily, and this is one of those few trails that could be considered stroller friendly.
 We pulled our wagon loaded fully with the kids swimming gear without an issue.
 I know one of my running groups uses this as a practice trail for getting used to running on a trail.